 Spanning Tree Protocol (STP), in its various flavors, are critical to proper switch operation.
 And users attaching home routers and switches to the network can wreak havoc with STP.
 Make sure that your switch ports are configured with STP extensions such as root and BPDU guard.
 Check out the capabilities of your network’s switches.

 Defense in depth secures each device in the network, not just the border.
-This approach provides strong and resilient security that can be adapted piecemeal as technology and business requirements change.
+This approach provides strong and resilient security that can be adopted piecemeal as technology and business requirements change.

 Sign-up for email updates...